Hybrid qubit-oscillator module from motional states of two interacting atoms

 \textit{Acknowledgments.---}We acknowledge useful discussions and feedback on the manuscript from Conall McCabe, Joanna Lis, and Adam Kaufman.
+We thank Youcef Baamara and Piotr Grochowski for fruitful discussions on the project.
 This work is supported by the NSF JILA-PFC PHY-2317149 and NSF QLCI award OMA-2016244, the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator, and NIST.
 S.R.M. is supported by the NSF QLCI award OMA-2120757.

 \onecolumngrid \twocolumngrid